peterhinch/micropython-async/v3/docs/ASYNCIO_ALT.md

 # asyncio_alt

-This is a minimally modified version of `asyncio` with the objective of enabling one or both of:
+This is a minimally modified version of `asyncio` with the objective of enabling any of:
 1. Reduced latency for I/O tasks including `ThreadSafeFlag`.
+2. Non-allocating stream writes where data is stored in a mutable buffer.
-2. Reduced power consumption on platforms with effective lightsleep capability.
+3. Reduced power consumption on platforms with effective lightsleep capability.

-Usage and functionality are identical to standard.
-Some attention to detail is required to take advantage of these added features.
+By default usage, functionality and performance are identical to `asyncio`.
+The added features must be explicitly enabled (individually or in combination).
+Some attention to detail is required to take advantage of the added features.
 In particular the availability and effectiveness of low power mode is platform dependent.
+Achieving power savings requires careful application design.

 # 1. Installation